mil/School/college/notes/content/PHIL-4224/What-Is-Knowledge/3-Nozik.md

   * p
   * S bel p
   * if ~p -> ~(S believes p)
+- S knows that p when
+  * p is true
+  * S belives that p
+  * If p were true, S would believe that p
+  * If p weren't true, S wouldn't believe that p
 - Gettier Problem
   * 1) Mr.N owns a Ford
   * C) Someone owns a Ford